-- Increased revenue being generated from recently won transaction based contracts which are scheduled to come on stream in the 2016 financial year. - Strong interest in the Visage 7 suite of products in the North American market has resulted in a number of sales opportunities that the Company is actively pursuing. - The ability of the expanded Visage 7 product set to address key market segments such as large Health Systems and Hospitals in addition to the private radiology and teleradiology markets. - Market dynamics that favour the adoption of Visage 7 technology such as the trend towards "deconstructed" or best in breed solutions. - Improved sales prospects for Visage RIS, the company's new technology RIS as the rollout of this new platform continues.
+- Increased revenue being generated from recently won transaction based contracts which are scheduled to come on stream in the 2017 financial year. - Continued strong interest in the Visage 7.0 suite of products in the North American market has resulted in a number of sales opportunities that the Company is actively pursuing. - The ability of the expanded Visage 7.0 product set to address key market segments such as large Health Systems and Hospitals in addition to the private radiology and teleradiology markets. - Market dynamics that favour the adoption of Visage 7.0 technology such as trend towards modular, best in breed solutions. - Improved sales prospects for Visage RIS, the company's new technology RIS platform as the rollout of this new platform continues.

-As a result, it is anticipated that the 2016 financial year will show a continuing improvement in operational results, however this is dependent upon many market factors over which the Directors have limited or no control.
+As a result, it is anticipated that the 2017 financial year will show a continuing improvement in operational results, however this is dependent upon many market factors over which the Directors have limited or no control.